GFW Technical Review 07 – Active Probing

 Random Byte Attack

-Since GFW cannot construct valid Shadowsocks packets, it takes a simpler approach: send packets filled with random bytes and observe how the server responds.
-Crucially, depending on the length (and sometimes content) of the randomly constructed packet, Shadowsocks servers exhibit specific behaviors:
+Since the GFW cannot construct valid Shadowsocks packets, it takes a simpler approach: send packets filled with random bytes and observe how the server responds.
+Depending on the length (and sometimes content) of the random packet, Shadowsocks servers exhibit characteristic behaviors:

 -